HTI Staff

 Student Aide

-Johanna Romano Matos is a first-year M.Div. student at Princeton Theological Seminary.
+Johanna Romano Matos is a middler in her M.Div. program at Princeton Theological Seminary.
 She was born in New Brunswick NJ, however, raised in Somerset, NJ.
 Johanna obtained her bachelor’s degree in Psychology at Kean University.
-Although she is an entering student, she has grown a strong bond with the HTI department and is looking forward to working with HTI for the following years of her M.Div. program.
+Johanna has grown a strong bond with HTI and is looking forward to working with HTI during M.Div. program.

 Jasmin Gonzalez